wp-plugins/better-wp-security/readme.txt

 * Malware scanning - Automatically check any URL or individual file on a specified schedule and scan your whole site automatically as users browse through it
 * Password Expiration - Set a maximum password age and force users to choose a new password.
 You can also force all users to choose a new password immediately (if needed)
 * Generate Strong Passwords - Generate strong passwords right from your profile screen
+* Dashboard Widget - manage important tasks such as user banning and system scans right from the WordPress dashboard.
 * GeoIP banning - coming soon

 = iThemes Sync Integration =